 Employees assigned to a continuous acting assignment who are eligible for continuous acting pay shall be paid for the entire duration they are assigned to act and shall be immediately eligible to receive paid leave at their acting assignment pay rate.
-In order to be eligible for continuous acting pay the employee must perform the full scope of the higher classification for four consecutive days.
+In order to be eligible for continuous acting pay the employee must perform the full scope of the higher classification. for four consecutive days.

+Employees assigned to an intermittent acting assignment and who are eligible for intermittent acting pay shall be paid hour per hour for time worked in a higher classification.
+One hour shall be the minimum qualifying time period.
+If an employee works in a higher classification for a fraction of an hour the time shall be rounded to the nearest hour.
 In order to be eligible for intermittent acting pay the employee must perform the full scope of the higher level classification for a majority of the workdays in a calendar month.
 Eligibility to receive paid leave at their acting assignment pay rate does not apply to employees assigned to intermittent acting assignments.

-11.5 Supervisory Premium Pay
+11.511.4 Supervisory Premium Pay

-An employee assigned to the Executive Assistant-AMP (code 15607003), or Paralegal (code 1570), classifications, who is routinely and consistently assigned by the employee's supervisor and approved by the Department Head and City Manager, to a supervisory position over other employees, subordinate classifications, or City sponsored program participants, may be paid an additional 5% of base salary as Supervisory Premium Pay.
+An employee assigned to the Executive Assistant-AMP (code 7003) classification, who is routinely and consistently assigned by the employee's supervisor and approved by the Department Head and City Manager, to a supervisory position over other employees, subordinate classifications, or City sponsored program participants, may be paid an additional 5% of base salary as Supervisory Premium Pay.

-11.6 Additional Duties Pay
+11.611.5 Additional Duties Pay